-The School Area Traffic Control Policy (SATCP), provides information regarding the establishment of school zones, crossings, adult crossing guards and Safe Routes to School (Infrastructure, Encouragemet and Traffic Control) maps.
+The School Area Traffic Control Policy (SATCP), provides information regarding the establishment of school zones, crossings, adult crossing guards and Safe Routes to School (Infrastructure, Encouragement and Traffic Control) maps.
 The School Area Traffic Control Policy can be found here.

 Generally crossing guards are at their location 30 minutes prior to the start of school and 30 minutes after school ends.